lcy0816/RISC-V-summary/README.md

-# RISC-V-summary
+# Read me

-# RISC-V projects summary

-*This summary is a information gathering from the Internet*
+*The RISC-V projects summary summary is a information gathering from the Internet*

 Check the RISC-V-summary file.